-Besides design, I love my wife Amy, our dog Mac, rock climbing, bike riding, and all kinds of noodles.
+I love working on big, complex problems, and I’m fascinated with the intersection of real life and internet.
+Besides designing products, I love my wife Amy, our dog Mac, rock climbing, bike riding, and all kinds of noodles.